 'He didn't suffer then?' one Auror mutters.
 'Pity.'

 Lupin's wife was killed by her aunt, Bellatrix Lestrange.
 Bellatrix was, in turn, killed by Molly Weasley.
 The remains of Bellatrix's husband, Rodolphus, were found in the forest; he was full of Acromantula venom.
+No witnesses have come forward.
+Perhaps his death was an accident.
 As I continue down my list, I am thanked and thanked again.

 Unfortunately, I fail Minerva McGonagall when she too arrives to request information.
 The youngest casualty of the Battle, Colin Creevey, died alone.
-His death, like several others, was not witnessed.
+His death, like that of Rodolphus Lestrange and several others, was not witnessed.
 It was unreported until his body was found and brought to the Hospital Wing.
 I scour my notes and tell the acting Headmistress everything I know.

 I tell her that Poppy examined the body and declared that the boy had died from the Killing Curse.
 He had, however, been injured shortly before his death.
 He had three broken ribs, injuries which were consistent with him having been hit by the end of a pole, a broom, probably.
-Poppy has seen many students rammed by brooms over the years.
+Poppy should know, as she has seen many students rammed by brooms over the years.

 Colin Creevey's wand was not with him when he was brought inside.
 His body was found by Oliver Wood and Neville Longbottom and they provided me with its location.